 Levin's work combines equal measures of the whimsical, the provocative, and the sublime in a wide variety of online, installation and performance media.
-He is known for the conception and creation of Dialtones , a concert whose sounds are wholly performed through the carefully choreographed dialing and ringing of the audience's own mobile phones, and for The Secret Lives of Numbers , an interactive online data visualization featured in the 2004 Whitney Biennial.
+He is known for the conception and creation of Dialtones: A Telesymphony , a concert whose sounds are wholly performed through the carefully choreographed dialing and ringing of the audience's own mobile phones, and for interactive information visualizations like The Secret Lives of Numbers and The Dumpster , which offer novel perspectives onto millions of online communications.
 Previously, Levin was granted an Award of Distinction in the Prix Ars Electronica for his Audiovisual Environment Suite interactive software and its accompanying audiovisual performance, Scribble .
-Most recently, Levin and collaborator Zachary Lieberman premiered Re:mark , an interactive installation, and Messa di Voce , a new-media performance.
-These projects use augmented-reality technologies to create multi-person, real-time visualizations of their participants' speech and song.
-Levin is now in the preliminary research phase of a new body of work, which centers about interactive robotics, machine vision, and the theme of gaze as a primary new mode for human-machine communication.
+Other projects from recent years include Re:MARK , Messa di Voce , and The Manual Input Sessions , developed in collaboration with Zachary Lieberman, and Scrapple and Ursonography ; these performance and installation works use augmented-reality technologies to create multi-person, real-time visualizations of their participants' speech and gestures.
+Levin's current projects, such as Opto-Isolator and Double-Taker (Snout) , employ interactive robotics and machine vision to explore the theme of gaze as a primary new mode for human-machine communication.